gonzalo-munillag/Blog/Posts/A_conflicting_defintion_of_DP.md

-# A conflicting definition of DP
+# A Conflicting Definition of DP

 A colleague of mine pointed me to a definition of differential privacy (DP), which was included in a slide deck for a seminar at TU Munich.
 He shared it because he felt there was something off about it.
 This post is the result of this discussion.